TEACHING IN RIVER ENVIRONMENTS (FLAT WATER)

 Subject Instance Co-ordinatorChristopher Townsend

-One 1.0 hours lecture per week on weekdays during the day from week 10 to week 22 and delivered via face-to-face.
+Seven 1.0 hours lecture per study period on weekdays during the day from week 10 to week 22 and delivered via face-to-face.